Your Guide to the Best Horse Riding Destinations in Italy

 More details can be found here (official source).

 Have you ever seen Val d'Orcia by Van Gogh?
 This and many other of his artworks have been inspired by Tuscany’s tranquil countryside with its yellow-brown fields and lush green hills.

-This serene hillside region is ideal for galloping through remote rural trails, vineyards, olive groves, farms and cypress trees, while enjoying the fresh scent of wild herbs in the air.
+This serene hillside region is ideal for galloping through remote rural trails, vineyards, olive groves, farms, and cypress trees while enjoying the fresh scent of wild herbs in the air.
 On your way, you’ll discover charming medieval villages and fortresses tucked away in the hillsides.
-Some of the iconic villages to visit include Talamone, Orbetello and Monte Argentario.
-A horse riding holiday in Tuscany comes highly recommended for those who dream about escaping their busy day-to-day lives in picturesque countryside.
+Some of the iconic villages to visit include Talamone, Orbetello, and Monte Argentario.
+A horse riding holiday in Tuscany comes highly recommended for those who dream about escaping their busy day-to-day lives in the picturesque countryside.

 Photo credit: alexcap76 via Commons.Wikimedia.org